Lycanthrope8/HyperLedger-Fabric-Blockchain-driven-XACML-SAML-WSO2IS-Event-Management-DApp/README.md

    - Wait for the server to start.
 Then, open your browser and navigate to `https://localhost:9447/console`.
 Log in using `admin:admin`.

 4. **Create a SAML-based Application**
-   - Navigate to the `Service Providers` section in the WSO2 console.
+   - Navigate to the `Home` section in the WSO2 console.
-   - Click on `Add Service Provider` and configure as follows:
+   - Click on `Standard-Based Application`, choose `SAML` and configure as follows:
      - **Name**: DEventManagementDApp
      - **Protocol**: SAML
      - **Issuer**: DEventManagementDApp
      - **ACS URL**: `https://localhost:3000/saml/consume` and `http://localhost:3000/saml/consume`
+   - Click `Create` to create the app go to the `Protocol` tab and configure the rest as follows:
      - **Default Assertion Consumer Service URL**: `https://localhost:3000/saml/consume`
      - **Enable IdP Initiated SSO**: Check
      - **Enable Attribute Profile**: Check